ACID Properties in SQL Server Transaction

 As you can see from the above screenshot, the select statement is not returning the data.
 The reason is we can’t access the intermediate state of a transaction by default.
 In a later article, we will discuss how to see the intermediate state of a transaction in SQL Server.

 Let execute the Rollback transaction.
 This will immediately show the result of the Select statement because the lock is released from the Product table as shown in the below image.

 Durability Property of a Transaction in SQL Server:

 The Durability Property of a Transaction in SQL Server ensures that once the transaction is successfully completed, then the changes it made to the database will be permanent.
 Even if there is a system failure or power failure or any abnormal changes, it should safeguard the committed data.

 Note: The acronym ACID was created by Andreas Reuter and Theo Härder in the year 1983, however, Jim Gray had already defined these properties in the late 1970s.
 Most of the popular databases such as SQL Server, Oracle, MySQL, Postgre SQL follows the ACID properties by default.

-In the next article, I am going to discuss the Partial RollBack in SQL Server using Save Point.
+In the next article, I am going to discuss Exception Handling in SQL Server with examples.
 Here, in this article, I try to explain the ACID Properties in SQL Server step by step with an example.
 I hope you enjoy this article.